SuperUserNameMan/PHP-ShmemTalk/README.md

 This class allows two PHP 8.x processes to communicate using a synchronized shared memory array.

-The main PHP process uses this class to launches a separate background PHP process.
+The main PHP process uses this class to launch a separate background PHP process.

 A php array is synchronized between the two and allow them to talk the way you want.